 My favorite flavors were S’Mores and Brown Sugar Cinnamon, when I used to have 2-3 packs a day.
 Just one pack has 400 calories and 72 grams of carbohydrates, which is great if you’re a hardgainer.

 Combine this with 2 McDoubles and you’ve got yourself 1160 calories for just $3.
-How’s that for a cheap bodybuilding meal?
+You’ll get from skinny to buff in no time at all.

 While I normally don’t recommend dirty bulking for most people, if you’re an extreme case hardgainer, you are permitted to use it.
 Back when I was a kid and my metabolism was unrealistically high, I would need to pile down over 4,000 calories just to start building muscle.